 A position paper of the Association for Middle Level Education

-The Association for Middle Level Education (AMLE) strongly supports President Obama’s call to action to prevent future acts of violence in our nation’s public schools.
-We especially know first-hand what is needed to ensure the social and emotional health of our students.
+The Association for Middle Level Education (AMLE) strongly supports efforts to prevent future acts of violence in our nation’s public schools.
+As an organization we especially know first-hand what is needed to ensure the social and emotional health of our students.
 We have a lifetime commitment to schools that are inclusive, developmentally responsive, and geared to meet the social-emotional and academic needs of students.
-These efforts must include an investment in more robust mental health programs and increased number of school counselors; development of strong partnerships with the community based on open lines of communication ; and support systems in place to effectively ensure safety and wellness and promote protective conditions at all schools.
+We strongly support efforts that include an investment in more robust mental health programs and increased number of school counselors, and development of strong partnerships with the community based on open lines of communication.

 This We Believe: Keys to Educating Young Adolescents (p.
 37) identifies comprehensive guidance and support services to meet the needs of adolescents:

 - Provide specialized professionals to assist students in negotiating their lives both in and out of school